Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 $Sup(x,y)\leftrightarrow (\Delta y \to \Delta x)$ etc.

+The idea is to find the necessary and sufficient conditions for a concept to apply.

 ## Method of Cases
 Williamsons formalization of conceptual analysis applying method of cases.